 Your teen’s brain is still developing.
 They often lack the tools to effectively manage their intense emotions.
 Having someone to talk to can make this easier.

 Teens have a lot to deal with these days:

 There is pressure at school.
 A large number of teens come from divorced homes.
-They face peer influence to try sex and drugs.
+They face peer influence to try things they might not be comfortable with.
 Teenagers also struggle with issues in friendships and dating relationships.
-It is hard for a teenager to regulate their emotional reactions to these challenges, which is where counseling is helpful.
+It is hard for a teenager to regulate their emotional reactions to these challenges, which is when counseling is helpful.

-Sometimes these issues can lead to behaviors that frighten a parent.
-Teens might express irritability.
+Sometimes these issues your teen is fighting can lead to behaviors that feel frightening.
+At other times your teen’s behavior will make you frustrated, angry, and hopeless.
+Your teen might express irritability.
 They might feel lonely, or anxious.
 They may become angry or even rageful.
 It is possible to see a drop in grades.
-It is not unusual for these emotions to escalate into more severe problems such as cutting and self-injury, drug or alcohol experimentation, or promiscuity.
+It is not unusual for these emotions to escalate into more severe problems such as cutting and self-injury, experimentation, promiscuity, or withdrawal into an online world.

-If you notice your teen struggling, you might be feeling helpless, hopeless, frustrated or concerned as a parent.
+If you notice your teen struggling, you might be feeling helpless, hopeless, frustrated and worried.
 Try to remember, there is hope.